ProgrammerKrot/ProgrammerKrot/README.md

 </br>

 - ⚡ My favorite number > 27.
-Don't ask why.
+If you know you know - it is sweet.
 - 🔧 Currently working on the *Universal PDF Formatting Tool* (yes, PDFs will finally behave).
 - 💡 Mildly obsessed with Blockchain and Cryptocurrency.
 - 📖 Learning Portuguese—so if I accidentally summon a demon instead of ordering coffee, my bad.